-The largest entertainment industry may be the games industry, but the potential of games to hook into the human psyche is being used to its full potential in other areas, such as health and education.
-Digital Australia 2016, a comprehensive report on the state of interactive media in Australia, confirms that games are a serious medium for the knowledge age
+Gaming may be viewed as today's most popular form of entertainment, but the capacity of games to hook into the human psyche is being used to full advantage in other areas such as health and education.
+Digital Australia 2016, a comprehensive report on the state of interactive media in Australia, confirms that games are a serious medium for the knowledge age.

 A recent article from Flurry, those fantastic mobile analytics people, clearly shows that games are still top of the popularity charts when it comes to mobile.
 In fact, on average, people are spending 88% more time playing games than they are using Facebook, the next most popular activity. here's a full breakdown of the numbers...

 A recent report shows that global spend on game apps more than doubled from 2012 to 2013 and that digital games spend is higher than both online movies and mobile apps combined.
 The report also highlights that digital games are the biggest content category with consumer spend of $34B excluding apps.